Methodology and sources

 Source register (selected)

-This is the format used across pages: source, source date, last verified date, and confidence.
+This is the citation format used across the site: source, source date, last verified date, and confidence.

 Source Type Source date Last verified Confidence